AqwamCreates/DataPredict/docs/API/Others/OneVsAll.md

 ### setNumberOfIterationsToCheckIfConverged()

-Set the number of iterations needed to confirm convergence.
+Set the number of iterations needed to confirm convergence for each model.

 ```
 OneVsAll:setNumberOfIterationsToCheckIfConverged(numberOfIterations: number)